Resh-97/Pockets-Of-Reflection/index.md

   priority: 1.0
 ---
 <p class="describe-text">Hello, I'm an AI engineer with over 4 years of experience in AI.</p>
 I graduated in MSc.
-Artificial Intelligence from the University of Southampton last December.
-My MSc Dissertation on Multi-task Learning for Student Affective State Recognition fetched me a Distinction. <br/>
+Artificial Intelligence from the University of Southampton last december.
+My MSc.
+Dissertation on Multi-task Learning for Student Affective State Recognition fetched me a Distinction. <br/>
 Thereafter, got selected into the University's Startup Accelerator Progam, where I build an AI-powered SaaS learning solution.
 Previously, I have worked at corporate consultancy and startups in Comms-Media, EdTech and FinTech giving me over 4 years’ practical experience in AI and 3 years in software development. <br/>

 **Interests:** Affective Computing and Generative AI.<br/>